 Canadian National Railroad has announced the final work schedule for the Capital Avenue SW and Elm Street crossing reconstruction projects, a change from the previously-announced dates.

 At this time, project dates are scheduled as follows:

-Capital Avenue SW will be closed at the tracks for two weeks during reconstruction – Aug.
-27 to Sept.
-7.
+Capital Avenue SW will be closed at the tracks during reconstruction – Thursday, Sept.
+6 to Friday, Sept.
+14.

-Elm Street also will be closed at the tracks for two weeks – Sept.
-10 to 24.
+Elm Street also will be closed at the tracks during reconstruction – Thursday, Sept.
+13 to Friday, Sept.
+21.

 Both crossings are part of Battle Creek’s railroad quiet zone, three miles of track through downtown on which trains are not required to sound routine horns as they approach city street crossings.
 Safety upgrades at the crossings took place to allow for this.

 However, train engineers are required to sound horns when workers are present.

 For these crossing projects, workers currently are unloading materials, and performing other work to prepare for the road closures and crossing reconstruction.
 Those in the areas of the crossings can expect workers at both locations from 7:30 a.m. to 3:30 p.m., Monday through Friday, until the projects are complete.